Waymo’s fleet reaches 4 million self-driven miles

 Here’s a look at a few more numbers that has made Waymo the most experienced driver on the road:

-- 6: Months it took to accumulate our last million miles, compared to about 18 months for our first million.
+- 6: Months it took to accumulate our last million miles, compared to about six years for our first million.
 We continue to accelerate our real world driving and our pace of learning.

 - 23: The number of U.S. cities where we’ve tested our self-driving vehicles.
 We’ve driven in San Francisco and every bridge in the Bay Area, the hills of the Santa Cruz mountains, and the dust storms of Arizona.